40 Things To Do In Quebec City: Top Attractions To Hidden Gems

 It’s a great way to find out the history of Quebec City, and visit all the main locations on this list.
 It’s kind of like a cheat code to Old Quebec highlights.

-Unfortunately, there aren’t free walking tours but we loved our tour from the Quebec Tourism Office.
-We bought the tickets online through Viator.
+Unfortunately, there aren’t free walking tours but we loved our tour from the Quebec Tourism Office, I bought tickets online through Viator.
+You can also book a private walking tour of Quebec City for a more intimate experience.

 2.Walk Along The Quebec City Walls & See The Old Gates